-1.1 Related Work
+1.2 Related Work

-In their more general form, FE and MCFE schemes have been introduced in [6,7, 11,18-21,30,34] but unfortunately, they all rely on non standard cryptographic assumptions (indistinguishability obfuscation, single-input FE for circuits, or multilinear maps).
-It is more important in practice, and this is an interesting challenge, to build FE for restricted (but concrete) classes of functions, satisfying standard security definitions, under well-understood assumptions.
+In their more general form, FE and MCFE schemes have been introduced in [5,6,10,16-19,27,30] but unfortunately, they all rely on non standard cryptographic assumptions (indistinguishability obfuscation, single-input FE for circuits, or multilinear maps).
+It is more important in practice, and it is an interesting challenge, to build FE for restricted (but concrete) classes of functions, satisfying standard security definitions, under well-understood assumptions.

 Inner-Product Functional Encryption.
 In 2015, Abdalla, Bourse, De Caro, and Pointcheval [1] considered the question of building FE for inner-product functions.
-In their paper, they show that inner-product functional encryption (IP-FE) can be efficiently realized under standard assumptions like the Decisional Diffie-Hellman (DDH) and Learning-with-Errors (LWE) assumptions [29], but in a weak security model, named selective security.
-Later on, Agrawal, Libert and Stehlé [5] considered adaptive security for IP-FE and proposed constructions whose security is based on DDH, LWE or Paillier's Decisional Composite Residuosity (DCR) [28] assumptions.
+In their paper, they show that inner-product functional encryption (IP-FE) can be efficiently realized under standard assumptions like the Decisional Diffie-Hellman (DDH) and Learning-with-Errors (LWE) assumptions [26], but in a weak security model, named selective security.
+Later on, Agrawal, Libert and Stehlé [4] considered adaptive security for IP-FE and proposed constructions whose security is based on DDH, LWE or Paillier's Decisional Composite Residuosity (DCR) [25] assumptions.

 Private Stream Aggregation (PSA).
-This notion, also referred to as Privacy-Preserving Aggregation of Time-Series Data, is an older primitive introduced by Shi et al. [33].
-It is quite similar to our target DMCFE scheme, however PSA does not consider the possibility of generating different keys for different inner-product evaluations, but only enables the aggregator to compute the sum of the clients' data for each time period.
+This notion, also referred to as Privacy-Preserving Aggregation of Time-Series Data, is an older primitive introduced by Shi et al. [29].
+It is quite similar to our target DMCFE scheme, however PSA does not consider the possibility of adaptively generating different keys for different inner-product evaluations, but only enables the aggregator to compute the sum of the clients' data for each time period.
 PSA also typically involves a Differential Privacy component, which has yet to be studied in the larger setting of DMCFE.
-Further research on PSA has focused on achieving new properties or better efficiency [9, 12, 15, 23, 25, 26] but not on enabling new functionalities.
+Further research on PSA has focused on achieving new properties or better efficiency [8, 11, 13, 21, 23, 24] but not on enabling new functionalities.

 Multi-Input Functional Encryption.
-Goldwasser et al. [18] introduced the notion of Multi-Input Functional Encryption (MIFE) which extends a single input x to an input vector (x_1, \ldots, x_n) where the components are independent (as does MCFE), but for which there is no notion of ciphertext index or label: user i can enter x_i and encrypt it as $c_i = \text{Encrypt}(x_i)$.
-Anyone owning a functional decryption key dk_f, for an n-ary function f and multiple ciphertexts $c_1 = \text{Encrypt}(x_1), \ldots, c_n =$ Encrypt (x_n) , can compute $f(x_1, \ldots, x_n)$ but nothing else about the individual x_i 's.
-Numerous applications of MIFE have been given in detail in [18].
+Goldwasser et al. [16] introduced the notion of Multi-Input Functional Encryption (MIFE) which breaks down a single input x into an input vector (x_1, \ldots, x_n) where the components are independent (as does MCFE), but for which there is no notion of ciphertext index or label: user i can enter x_i and encrypt it as $c_i = \mathsf{Encrypt}(x_i)$.
+Anyone owning a functional decryption key dk_f , for an n-ary function f and multiple ciphertexts $c_1 = \mathsf{Encrypt}(x_1), \ldots, c_n = \mathsf{Encrypt}(x_n)$, can compute $f(x_1, \ldots, x_n)$ but nothing else about the individual x_i 's.
+Numerous applications of MIFE have been given in detail in [16].